catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/10_datasets.md

 - **Adapted**: Image were replaced / rescaled
 - **Reorganized**: Data were reorganized in a way that made them more usable
-- **Agumented**: Data whose digitization were not publicly available where used to extract lines.
+- **Augmented**: Data whose digitization were not publicly available where used to extract lines.